The importance of restricting system controls

 How BDO’s Forensic team helped

-Additional cross checks and reconciliations were also implement in order to ensure the ongoing monitoring of the payroll.
+Additional cross checks and reconciliations were also implemented in order to ensure the ongoing monitoring of the payroll.

 A key reminder from this investigation is that organisations need to regularly review their systems and controls to ensure they remain effective.
 While on the surface organisations may believe they have adequate segregation of duties, if ‘control gaps’ exist, there will always be an increased risk of fraud occurring.

-For more information on how to prevent fraud in your business, feel free to connect with me.
+For more information on how to prevent fraud in your business, contact a Forensic Services adviser today.